 The idea is to demonstrate to the prospective buyer that you understand and appreciate their need for value reassurance, and that you are willing and able to provide them with generic information that is going to help them make their difficult decisions intelligently.

 By the way, the template is useful also for controlling your subs.
-Assuming that you want to make 15% profit on the sale of the house, the sub quote must come in at less than 85% of the phase cost.
 Just check a sub's quote against this benchmark, and, if he is high, have him explain to you why he is out of line.

 I am sure you will think of many ways to use the spreadsheet.